UK risk watchdog set to ease bank buffers

 “So if they were partially relaxed, then it would give banks increased flexibility to support lending and economic recovery,” Lever said.

-An industry official estimates the big four banks combined, the others are HSBC (HSBA.L), Lloyds (LLOY.L) and Royal Bank of Scotland (RBS.L), hold 650 to 700 billion pounds in liquidity.
+An industry official estimates the big four banks combined, the others are HSBC, Lloyds and Royal Bank of Scotland, hold 650 to 700 billion pounds in liquidity.

 A rowback of 20-30 percent, the magnitude experts say would have an impact, would release 150-200 billion pounds for use though bankers warn privately there is no guarantee freed up cash would end up in the pockets of credit-starved companies.